Discover the Highest Paying Nursing Careers: Requirements, Salary, and Job Outlook

 The primary responsibilities of a Certified Nurse Midwife (CNM) revolve around pregnancy and childbirth, but a CNM’s job doesn’t end there.
-In fact, nurse midwives are highly trained medical professional equipped to care for women from adolescence through end-of-life.
+Nurse Midwives are highly trained medical professionals equipped to care for women from adolescence through end-of-life.

-Pregnancy and childbirth are the most common jobs for a Certified Nurse Midwife.
-Their responsibilities include providing medical care and diagnostic tests outside of a traditional medical setting, providing for labor and delivery outside of a hospital, and admitting patients to hospitals should labor complications arise.
+Certified Nurse Midwives deal with pregnancy and childbirth.
+Their responsibilities include providing medical care and diagnostic tests outside of a traditional medical setting, providing labor and delivery outside of a hospital, and admitting patients to hospitals should labor complications arise.

-For their many responsibilities, nurse midwives require a lot of training.
-All that hard work pays off, however, as these professionals belong to one of the highest paying nursing careers in the medical field.
+For their many responsibilities, Nurse Midwives require a lot of training.
+However, all that hard work pays off as these professionals belong to one of the highest-paying nursing careers in the medical field.